-In this regard, the Board has outsourced the internal audit function of the Group to an independent professional consulting firm of international standing, Deloitte Risk Advisory Sdn Bhd ("Deloitte"), for the financial year ended 31 May 2020 for a fee of RM109,000.
+In this regard, the Board has outsourced the internal audit function of the Group to an independent professional consulting firm of international standing, Deloitte Business Advisory Sdn Bhd (formerly known as Deloitte Risk Advisory Sdn Bhd) ("Deloitte"), for the financial year ended 31 May 2021 for a fee of RM80,600.
 The budget for the internal audit function had been approved by the Board upon recommendation from the Audit Committee.
 The outsourced internal audit function reports to the Audit Committee and indirectly assists the Board in monitoring and managing risks and the Group's system of internal control.